 Ophthalmology program: Premature babies can be at risk for blindness.
 We work with OHSU’s Casey Eye Institute to provide the only comprehensive follow-up care between Seattle and San Francisco.

-- Family support: Our NICU includes a staff psychologist who specializes in maternal health and depression.
+- Family support: Every family has access to a social worker.
+Ask us to help you connect with yours.
+Our NICU also has a staff psychologist who specializes in maternal health and depression.

 - Palliative care team: Doernbecher’s Bridges Program offers care and support for any patient and family dealing with a serious condition.
 Experts can help you with difficult decisions, for example, and communication with other providers.